VrushankPatel/interview-matters/jvm-internals-and-class-loading/README.md

 ## Overview

 The Java Virtual Machine (JVM) is the runtime environment that executes Java bytecode.
-Understanding JVM internals and the class loading mechanism is crucial for optimizing Java applications, debugging issues, and writing efficient code.
+Understanding JVM internals and the class loading mechanism is crucial for Java developers to optimize performance, troubleshoot issues, and write efficient code.
+This topic covers the JVM architecture, memory management, and how classes are loaded and linked.

 ## Detailed Explanation